nottrobin/robinwinslow.uk/_posts/social-morals-a-statement-of-values.md

 The statement of values
 ===

-I am really proud of what we produced, and I had a lot of fun doing it.
-I think it sums up my values really rather well.
-I think it's firm without being offensive, and it's fairly far-reaching.
+I am proud of what we produced, and I had a lot of fun doing it.
+I think it sums up my values rather well.
+I think it's firm and clear without being offensive or inflamatory.
 I'd love to know what you think of it - please let me know in the comments.

 It can be seen [on the blackgate foundation website](http://blackgatefoundation.org/post/51405181240/about) or [in our GitHub repositority](https://github.com/blackgate-foundation/charter/blob/master/statement-of-values.md), but I'm also reproducing it here in its current form (we may decide to change it in the future):